KarenChen96/Algorithm/com/cecilia/Heap/README.md

 - in a max heap, each node's key is greater than or equal to its all descendants.
 - in a min heap, each node's key is smaller than or equal to its all descendants.

 X-ary Heap: a heap can be binary heap, ternary heap, ... d-ary heap.
-Binary heap is a common implementaiton of heap in which the tree is a binary tree.
+Binary heap is a common implementation of heap in which the tree is a binary tree.

 ### Implementation:
 A heap is ususally implemented with an unsorted array: